Omustardo/auto-yourchronicle/README.md

 https://store.steampowered.com/app/1546320/Your_Chronicle/

 This code isn't really meant to be run as-is.
-It's meant as an example or starting point for anyone else who's interested in automation for YourChronicle or automation in general.
+It's meant as an example or starting point for anyone else who's interested in automation for Your Chronicle or automation in general.

 TODO: add a video of automation in action